MariioMagdy/MariioMagdy/README.md

-- 👋 Hi, I’m @MariioMagdy Junior Web Developer specializing in Front end developer , knowing all stages of the development cycle for dynamic web projects.
+- 👋 Hi, I’m @MariioMagdy Web Developer specializing in Front end developer , knowing all stages of the development cycle for dynamic web projects.
 Well-versed in numerous program
 - 👀 I’m interested in being a Front end development
 - 🌱 I’m currently learning all needed technologies that related to this field
 - 💞️ I’m looking to collaborate on Front-end projects